pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

 {icon: github}
 B> Git tag: [chapter-2-http-api-step-3](https://github.com/pycabook/rentomatic/tree/chapter-2-http-api-step-3)

-When the Flask Command Line Interface (http://flask.pocoo.org/docs/1.0/cli/) runs it looks for a file named `wsgi.py` and lods it, expecting it to contain an `app` variable that is an instance of the `Flask` object.
+When the Flask Command Line Interface (http://flask.pocoo.org/docs/1.0/cli/) runs it looks for a file named `wsgi.py` and loads it, expecting it to contain an `app` variable that is an instance of the `Flask` object.
 As the `create_app` is a factory we just need to execute it.

 At this point you can execute `flask run` in the directory that contains this file and you should see a nice message like